gabrielclavero/gc-geo-fields/README.md

 ```

 Make sure you leave the json data folder and the template.html file in the same location than the geofields.js file.

+## IMPORTANT

+Keep in mind after running the script on [https://github.com/gabrielclavero/world-geo-parser](https://github.com/gabrielclavero/world-geo-parser), some of the states will have TONS of cities on it (up to 11k maybe) Maybe what you want instead are the second-order administrative divisions of each country.
+To do that, use the feature class 'A' and feature code 'ADM2' to gather the data on step 3 of the script.